shlima/fortune/README.md

-   bruteforce  run bruteforce against the dataset of rich addresses random      prints random address from the dataset files generate    random bitcoin address brain       generate a brain address based on password (first argument) help, h     Shows a list of commands or help for one command
+   bruteforce  run bruteforce against the dataset of rich addresses random      prints random address from the dataset files generate    random bitcoin address brain       generate brain wallet base on password first argument) brainforce  run bruteforce with alphabetical passwords permutations against the dataset of rich addresses help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: